-- Notify the family members that the child is being removed or has been removed and is in the custody of the LDSS. - Invite the family members to discuss ways to be involved in the child's life, including the possibility of becoming a foster parent for the child. - Request assistance in locating relatives who may be willing to be involved in the child's life, including being considered as possible placements for the child. - Explain the legal options available to relatives for the placement and care of the child. - Describe the requirements for becoming a foster and adoptive foster family. - Provide information on the types of services and supports available for children placed with foster and adoptive families. - Explain the permanency options that may no longer be available if the relatives do not respond to the written notice.
+- Notify the family members that the child is being removed or has been removed and is in the custody of the LDSS. - Invite the family members to discuss ways to be involved in the child's life, including the possibility of becoming a foster parent for the child, and explain opportunities available through kinship guardianship assistance (§ 63.2-900.1). - Request assistance in locating relatives who may be willing to be involved in the child's life, including being considered as possible placements for the child. - Explain the legal options available to relatives for the placement and care of the child. - Describe the requirements for becoming a foster and adoptive foster family. - Provide information on the types of services and supports available for children placed with foster and adoptive families. - Explain the permanency options that may no longer be available if the relatives do not respond to the written notice.

-Provide contact information for LDSS staff responsible for responding to the relatives' interest in caring for the child.
+• Provide contact information for LDSS staff responsible for responding to the relatives' interest in caring for the child.